Western Sizzlin of Arkansas

 Thank you to the 2015 ProStart Student Competition Sponsors:

-Top ProStart® students from 43 states and territories competed in the event.
-This talented group of students showcased their passion and skills in front of nearly 1,000 friends and family, educators and industry leaders.
-In addition to those who watched the competition on-site, nearly 10,000 people followed the event via a live stream.
+Top ProStart® students from the states and territories compete in the event.
+This talented group of students showcase their passion and skills in front of nearly 1,000 friends and family, educators and industry leaders.
+In addition to those who watch the competition on-site, nearly 10,000 people follow the event via a live stream.

 ProStart (Foundations of Restaurant Management and Culinary Arts) is a career-building program developed by the National Restaurant Association Education Foundation (NRAEF) and managed locally by National Restaurant Association Solutions (NRA Solutions).
 The program is a partnership between the Arkansas Hospitality Association Education Foundation (HEF), the National Restaurant Association Education Foundation (NRAEF) and in cooperation with the Arkansas Department of Education, and high schools statewide.